loseydm/loseydm.github.io/README.md

-My personal website built without the knowlege of how to build a website.
+My personal website built without the knowlege of how to build a personal website.